argonne-lcf/ai-testbed-userdocs/docs/graphcore/Getting-Started.md

 ### Log in to Login Node

-Log in to **homes** from your local machine using the below command.
+Login to the homes-gce login node from your local machine using the below command.
+This uses the CELS GCE account ID.

 *In the examples below, replace* ***CELSGCEUserID*** *with your CELS GCE user id.*